pangcrd/some-custom-pcb-4free/README.md

 ## 📜 License

 Free to use for personal projects.
-Fork, remix, and build on them freely — no attribution required, but always appreciated. 🙌
+Fork, remix, and build on them freely. 🙌

 ---